Paul-J-Company/Systems-Design/README.md

   - Python, Go, C, C++, Java, etc.
 + What Programming Tools do you use?
   - IDEs, Git, Programming Style Guides, etc.
-+ What is your SDLC, CI/CD, Deployment strategy
++ What is your SDLC, CI/CD, Deployment Strategy
   - CircleCD, ArgoCD, Jenkins
   - Rolling, Canary, Blue-Green
-+ What Infrastructure Provisioning Tools do you use?
-  - Terraform, Ansible, Nomad, Kubernetes?
-+ How do you Failover your workload?
 + What Security Policies do you implement?
   - What Security Tools do you use to implement those Security Policies?
 + What Observability Best practices do you use?